 I was given the opportunity to design Eugene Lang College of Liberal Arts' recruitment book soon after Pentagram's redesign of The New School's identity in 2015.
 Exploring the new visual system was exciting to say the least—as was finding the book featured in a Paula Scher article on Pentagram's blog!

-This book was designed as a reputation piece for Lehigh University—it talks about all that the institution does for its students on a global level.
+The Global Book is a reputation piece for Lehigh University’s Office of International Affairs—it talks about the work that the institution does at a global level.

 In addition to designing the piece, I also had the opportunity to art-direct the wonderful Christa Neu while she photographed the students and faculty whose stories and quotes shape the content of this book.